 Owner #3: That's true.
-But, we've had so many studies, photographs, and suggestions that we're not sure what is the best way to go about it.
+But, we've had so many studies, photographs, and recommendations that we're not sure what is the best way to go about it.

-Owner #4: We're getting estimates now and analyzing the process along with the expected results.
+Owner #4: We're getting estimates now and evaluating the process along with the expected results--both short-term results AND long-term results.
 We're not sure when we'll make a decision about the crack.